marwan-at-work/protoc-gen-twirpql/content/docs/quick-start/index.md

 1. `go run server/main.go`
 2. From another terminal run: `~ curl -X POST -d '{"name": "twirpql"}' -H 'Content-Type: application/json' localhost:9090/twirp/hello.Service/Hello`

-### Create the TWIRPQL layer
+### Create the TwirpQL layer

-Now that we verified we have a Twirp server working, let's create the TWIRPQL layer on top of it:
+Now that we verified we have a Twirp server working, let's create the TwirpQL layer on top of it:

 ```bash
 # ctrl+c to stop the server, then: